steven-exarcos/pass-documentation/infrastructure-documenation/operations-production/ops-new-institution.md

 * **Infrastructure Setup**
   * **VPC Setup:**
     * Create a VPC with both public and private subnets for deploying PASS.
-The public subnet can be used for the PASS user interface, while private subnets can host the core API services and backend components like the database.
+The public subnet should be used by the public ALB, while private subnets should host the PASS Docker images and other services like the database.
     * Ensure that security groups are defined to manage inbound and outbound traffic securely.
   * **EC2 and ECS for Core Services:**
       * Use EC2 instances to deploy PASS Core, PASS UI, and other related components.